Lupita Nyong'o: 2020s: Recent work

-Other activities
+Advocacy

-In February 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, she delivered a speech on the beauty of Black women, and told the audience about the insecurities she had as a teenager.
-She said her views changed when she saw South Sudanese model Alek Wek become successful.

-In October 2014, the National Trust for Historic Preservation recruited Nyong'o in an effort to oppose development, including a new minor league baseball stadium, in the Shockoe Bottom area of Richmond, Virginia.
-The historic neighbourhood, one of Richmond's oldest, was the site of major slave-trading before the American Civil War.
-On 19 October 2014, Nyong'o sent a letter to Richmond Mayor Dwight C. Jones, which she posted on social media, asking him to withdraw support for the development proposal.
-She later lent her voice in Conservation International's Nature Is Speaking campaign as the flower.
+Nyong'o has said that, as an artist, she feels a mandate to bring attention to important but overlooked issues.
+In 2014, at the Essence Black Women in Hollywood luncheon in Beverly Hills, she delivered a speech about the beauty of Black women, and shared insecurities she had as a teenager.
+She said her views changed when she saw the South Sudanese model Alek Wek become successful.
+The same year, the National Trust for Historic Preservation recruited Nyong'o in an effort to oppose development, including a new minor league baseball stadium, in the Shockoe Bottom area of Richmond, Virginia.
+The historic neighborhood was the site of major slave-trading before the American Civil War.
+Nyong'o sent a letter to Richmond Mayor Dwight C. Jones asking him to withdraw support for the development proposal.
+(Note: Attributed to multiple references:)

-In June 2015, Nyong'o returned to Kenya and announced that she would advocate globally for elephants with the international conservation organisation WildAid, as well as promote women's issues, acting and the arts in Kenya.
-WildAid announced Nyong'o as their Global Elephant Ambassador.

-As of 2016, Nyong'o was involved with the organisation Mother Health International, which aims to provide relief to women and children in Uganda by creating locally engaged birthing centres.
-She said she had never thought much about birthing practices until her sister introduced her to MHI executive director Rachel Zaslow.
-Nyong'o felt that bringing attention to such issues is a mandate for her as an artist.
-Variety honoured her for her work in April 2016.

-In April 2016, Nyong'o launched an anti-poaching "hearts-and-minds" campaign with her organisation Wildaid in advance of the Kenya Wildlife Service ivory burn that occurred on 30 April, during which the Kenyan government burned one hundred five tonnes of ivory and 1.35 tonnes of rhino horn in a demonstration of their zero-tolerance approach to poachers and smugglers who were threatening the survival of elephants and rhinoceros in the wild.
+In 2015, Nyong'o became a Global Elephant Ambassador for the conservation organization WildAid, and the following year she participated in an anti-poaching campaign prior to an ivory burn carried out by the Kenyan government.
+In 2019, she received the WildAid Champion of the Year award.

-In September 2019, Nyong'o became an ambassador for Michael Kors' "Watch Hunger Stop" campaign.
-In October, Nyong'o and her mother were honoured at The Harlem School of the Arts' Mask Ball with a "Visionary Lineage Award".
-Then, she was honoured at WildAid to receive the "Champion of the Year" award in November.
+Nyong'o has been involved with the organization Mother Health International (MHI), which aims to provide relief to women and children in Uganda by creating locally engaged birthing centers.
+Variety honored her for her work with MHI in 2016.
+In 2019, Nyong'o became an ambassador for Michael Kors' "Watch Hunger Stop" campaign.
+The same year, she and her mother were honored at The Harlem School of the Arts' Mask Ball with a "Visionary Lineage Award".
 In 2020, The Africa Center announced Nyong'o as a member of its board of trustees.

+Nyong'o expressed solidarity with the residents of the Gaza Strip during the Gaza war.
+As part of a group called Artists4Ceasefire, she signed a letter urging U.S. president Joe Biden and the U.S. Congress to call for an immediate ceasefire in Gaza.
+In August 2024, she announced that she had recently become a U.S. citizen and planned to vote for Kamala Harris in the 2024 U.S. presidential election.